SDFIdk/vanda_hydrometry_event_consumer/README.md

 In order to display the received (decoded into the internal model) data in the console (or redirect the output into a file) so the user can inspect it, use:

 	start --displayData

-In order to display the raw json data received from the event hub use the following:

-	start --displayRawData

-... however this will only display the raw data of the processed events.
 In order to display the raw data of all received events use:

 	start --displayAll